 Linguine pasta is coated in Italian dressing, Salad Supreme Seasoning, Parmesan Cheese and tossed with chopped tomatoes, green peppers, onions, sliced olives and cucumbers.
 Soft, seasoned pasta accented with fresh veggies makes a refreshing side dish any time of the year.

-We often travel to potlucks a couple of hours away so I like that this Linguine Pasta Salad is made the day before and refrigerated overnight.
+We often travel to potlucks a couple of hours away so I like to make this Linguine Pasta Salad the day before and refrigerate overnight.
 Just like my mom’s Potluck Pasta Salad this dish is perfect to mix up ahead of time and refrigerate for 24 hours before serving.
 The seasonings and flavors of the pasta salad get better as they all blend together in the refrigerator.

 Linguine is a flat, thick pasta that is similar to spaghetti and a bit more narrow than fettuccine.
-Linguine salad can be made with long pieces of linguine or the dry pasta can be broken into 3″ or 4″ pieces to make it easier to stir and eat.
+Cold linguine salad can be made with long pieces of linguine or the dry pasta can be broken into 3″ or 4″ pieces to make it easier to stir and eat.

 Ingredients Needed: